cloudscaling/docker-contrail-4/kubernetes/README.md

 # Provision Contrail in Kubernetes for CNI plugin:

-The following short sequence is a working guideline to build and run Contrail in Kubernetes with CNI.
+The following short sequence is a working guideline to build and run Contrail in Kubernetes with CNI using new microservices-based Contrail containers.
 It is by no means production-ready or finished.
 Use it as a collection of approximate HOWTOs.
 It will be updated in the future.
 Now it's checked with CentOS containers only, however host system can be Ubuntu 16.04, for example.